Remember to check back often; we will continually update this page as new information becomes available, or as new questions arise.

 Tuition bills can be viewed online in early August.

 The Pre-Matriculation Checklist will have a link for enrollment in the online billing system.
 You will receive notice of how to access this checklist in late May.

 For questions about Financial Aid awards, please contact:

 Please see Health Service's website for incoming undergraduates: www.dartmouth.edu/~health/resources/incoming/undergraduate-requirement.html.

 This website has all the information you will need about health and immunization requirements, including instructions for completing your online and paper Health Forms.

 Please note: Dartmouth requires all students to be up-to-date on certain immunizations.
-Please print the Undergraduate Check List from the Health Services' website for specifics and make sure you are scheduling necessary medical appointments in time to be able to complete and submit your online Health Forms by June 30, 2014.
+Please print the Undergraduate Check List from the Health Service's website for specifics and make sure you are scheduling necessary medical appointments in time to be able to complete and submit your paper AND online Health Forms by June 30, 2015.

 A physical exam is only required if you are going to be participating in NCAA Athletics or Rugby.
-You will find more information at the Health Services website: www.dartmouth.edu/~health/resources/incoming/undergraduate-requirement.html.
+You will find more information at the Health Service website: www.dartmouth.edu/~health/resources/incoming/undergraduate-requirement.html.

-For additional questions with regard to immunizations or a sports physical, you can also call Health Services at 603-646-9404.
+For additional questions with regard to immunizations, you can also call Health Service at 603-646-9404.